bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--service-filter`: filters (dict) – Filters to process on the nodes list.
 Valid filters: id, name , label and mode.
 * `--swarm-name`: the logical swarm name you are interrogating
 * `--output-filename`: path where the JSON output will be written
+* `--minstdout`: minimize the amount of STDOUT output

 Produces output:
 ```